 Projects rarely collapse completely.
 In my experience, that is actually the exception.
 What happens far more often is quieter and, in a way, more interesting: the project gets delivered, the building goes up, and somewhere in the process one or two parties walk away feeling like they lost.
 Nobody talks about it publicly.
 But it happens on almost every project.

 Why?
-Because the three core stakeholders in any real estate development — let's call them Stakeholder A, B, and C — come to the table with fundamentally different definitions of what "success" means.
-And since nobody puts that on the agenda in week one, the gap quietly drives decisions, creates tension, and ultimately shapes who ends the project satisfied and who does not.
+Because the three core stakeholders in any real estate development (call them Stakeholder A, B, and C) come to the table with fundamentally different ideas of what "success" means.
+And since nobody puts that on the agenda in week one, the gap quietly drives decisions, creates tension, and shapes who ends the project satisfied and who does not.

-I want to break down how each party thinks about the three things that matter most: time, budget, and quality.
-Then I want to talk about where common ground actually exists, and where each party needs to be honest about what they are really being asked to give up.
+Here is how each party thinks about the three things that matter most: time, budget, and quality.
+Then I want to look at where common ground actually exists, and where each party needs to be honest about what they are being asked to give up.

 The Three Players — Different Seats, Different Scorecards